Yale-BIM/f21-assignments/assignment-4/README.md

    b.
 Normalizes the training data such that the pixel values are floats in [0,1] rather than integers in [0,255].
 The normalization logic should be implemented within the `normalize_data_per_row()` function of the `train_face_detection.py` script.

    c.
-Builds a convolutional neural network model with the TensorFlow Keras API to predict whether the input image corresponds to the face of a person or not.
+Builds a convolutional neural network model with TensorFlow's Keras API to predict whether the input image corresponds to the face of a person or not.
 The output of the network should be a probability (i.e., a float between 0 and 1) corresponding to the likelihood that the input image shows a human face.